mayaanne/foundations/sprint-4/kata-files/kata-super-fizzbuzz.md

 ## Learning Competencies
 - Use strings, integers, arrays, functions
-- Use if/else statements, string methods, for loops
+- Use if/else or switch statements, string methods, for loops

 ## Summary: